-Source: :GDFRR (2010) 'Safe Homes, Stronger Communities: a Handbook for Reconstructing after Natural Disasters'
+Source: GDFRR (2010) 'Safe Homes, Stronger Communities: a Handbook for Reconstructing after Natural Disasters'

-A.2.6.
-Reducing Impacts of Natural Disasters
+2.6 Reducing Impacts of Natural Disasters

 Whether natural hazards become disasters depends on a combination of factors - the impact and intensity of the hazard and the characteristics of the people, institutions, environment and infrastructure that are affected by it.
-This interrelationship can be shown by the following equation: Disaster Risk = Hazard +Vulnerability (defined in Table 2.4 below)29
+This interrelationship can be shown by the following equation: Disaster Risk = Hazard +Vulnerability (defined in Table 2.4 below)

-Table Error!
-No text of specified style in document..5: Definitions of Disaster Risk, Hazard and Vulnerability
+Table 2.5: Definitions of Disaster Risk, Hazard and Vulnerability

-107. 108.
-Disaster Risk 109.
-Hazard 110.
-Vulnerability 111.
-Definit ion 112.
-Risk is a measure of the expected losses due to a hazardous event of a particular magnitude occurring in a given area over a specific time period.
+Disaster Risk Hazard Vulnerability Definition Risk is a measure of the expected losses due to a hazardous event of a particular magnitude occurring in a given area over a specific time period.
 Risk is a function of the probability of particular occurrences and the losses each would cause.
-113. Phenomena that pose a threat to people, structures, or economic assets and which may cause a disaster.
+Phenomena that pose a threat to people, structures, or economic assets and which may cause a disaster.
 They could be either man made or naturally occurring in our environment.
-114. The extent to which a community, structure, service, and/or geographic area is likely to be damaged or disrupted by the impact of particular hazard, on account of their nature, construction and proximity to hazardous terrain or a disaster prone area
+The extent to which a community, structure, service, and/or geographic area is likely to be damaged or disrupted by the impact of particular hazard, on account of their nature, construction and proximity to hazardous terrain or a disaster prone area

 Accordingly, there is an opportunity during reconstruction to incorporate tools that will aid prevention or mitigation of the hazards into reconstruction efforts by reducing the risks or vulnerabilities of communities to potential disasters.
-This can be achieved by:30
+This can be achieved by: